vpayno/ansible-playbooks/README.md

 ## RunMe Playbook

-This and other readme files in this repo are RunMe Playbooks.
+This and other read-me files in this repo are RunMe Playbooks.

 Use this playbook step/task to update the [RunMe](https://runme.dev) CLI.